kdobrien/tidyDataProject/samsungCodeBook.md

   variables from the time and frequency domain.
 See 'features_info.txt' for more details.

 Each value except subject and activity fall within the range of -1 to +1.

+## Modifications to the original data set

+The samsungDataSet provided differs from the orignal data set as follows:

+* Data from the test and training data sets have been merged into a single data set.
+* The subject and activity have been added into the data set rather than being provided as separate files
+* Only the mean and standard deviation values are included with this data set.

+## Data Elements

 * **subject** - the test subject (1 to 30) that performed the activity
 * **activity** - the activity performed (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING or LAYING)